101 W. 8th Ave.

 - Advanced electrolyte abnormalities

 IMRS is fortunate to have a faculty dedicated solely to medical education.
-We have experienced very little turnover in faculty which allows for consistency of teaching and evaluation.
+We have experienced very little turnover in faculty (although growth as we have welcomed new faculty each year for the last four years) which allows for consistency of teaching and evaluation.
 They are creative and innovative in their approach to medicine and are interested in each learner.

 Transition to Senior Resident